Students and Parents FAQ's

 Q: What is Blackboard?

-A: Blackboard Learn 9.1 is the learning management system (LMS) at Misericordia University.
+A: Blackboard is the learning management system (LMS) at Misericordia University.
 Blackboard facilitates online, hybrid, and web-enhanced teaching and learning formats.
 Blackboard provides discussion and chat areas, online whiteboard, quizzes, Web links, and other multimedia.
 All online courses are conducted on Blackboard, and many face-to-face classes use it to provide file access, communication, quizzes and tests, and assignment uploading.
 Most courses will be conducted in Blackboard Learn; select courses will be conducted in Blackboard Ultra.